-To adjust the head restraint forward or rearward, press the button located on the side facing of the head restraint and move it forward or rearward until the desired locking position is reached.
+To adjust the head restraint forward or rearward, press the button located on the side facing of the head restraint and move the head restraint forward or rearward until the desired locking position is reached.
 Try to move the head restraint after the button is released to make sure that it is locked in place.